mr-hespicable/L61-CO2/notes.typ

 == Subroutines
 A *procedure* is a subroutine that does not return a value.
 A *function* is a subroutine that returns a one or more values.

+= Object-Oriented Programming

+== Inheritance
+A subclass *inherits* the attributes and methods of its superclass by default. e.g. `class Foo extends Bar` or in python, for `class Foo(Bar)`, Foo inherits Bar.

+== Attributes and Methods
+Unless it says otherwise, attributes and methods of a class are private by default.